USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/how-you-will-be-evaluated.md

 category: requirements
 title: How you will be evaluated
 sidenav: how-you-will-be-evaluated
-lead: This section tells the applicant how their application will be use to determine your eligibility, qualifications, and quality ranking for this position.
+lead: This section tells the applicant how staffing specialists and hiring managers will use their application to determine your eligibility, qualifications, and quality ranking for the position.
-current-fields: ["Basis for rating", "Type of rating", "Interview type", "Conditions of employment reminder"]
+current-fields: ["Basis for rating", "Type of rating", "Interview type"]
 previous-fields: ["Consideration order", "Drug test required", "Financial suitability"]
 ---

-This section describes how you will evaluate an applicant and their application.
-The content needs to set the expectation of how you’ll evaluate an applicant against their responses to the job questionnaire and the information in their resume.
+You will set the expectation of how you’ll evaluate an applicant against their responses to the job questionnaire and the information in their resume.

 This section will: